-Our power lines bring electricity to the communities we serve and in to your home or business.
+Our power lines bring electricity to the communities we serve and into your home or business.
 While we rely on electricity, we sometimes underestimate its force.
+The safety of our customers is important to us.
 Knowing a few basic rules can keep you safe around electricity.

 Power line safety

 - Never climb power poles, transmission towers or trees near power lines.
 These structures can deliver a deadly shock.

 - Keep ladders, antennas, kites and poles away from power lines.
 If you’re holding any of these items and they come in contact with a power line, you could receive an electrical shock.

 - Never attempt to trim vegetation near power lines.
 Only certified line-clearance professionals are approved to work within 10 feet of energized power lines.
 All other professionals, arborists, tree trimmers and homeowners must not work within this zone.

 - Call us at 800-890-5554 to report a downed power line.